 We now have a new website devoted to the Dornier Do 17 recovery project where you can view video footage, photographs and archive information about this pioneering project.
 To view it please go to Dornier Do 17 Project microsite.

 The creation of the Dornier Do 17 Interpretation Zone has been sponsored by Wargaming.net, an award winning global games publisher and developer.
 The exhibit, the augmented reality app and the Dornier Do 17 website have been conceived, designed and built by redLoop Design, an innovation and design centre at Middlesex University.

 The methodology for recovering the Dornier from the seabed was altered as explained here.

 We have loaded a selection of photos taken onboard the GPS Apollo (early May 2013) into the image gallery and these can be viewed here.
 There is also a video with footage of the divers available here.

-The Ministry of Defence is responsible for the investigation of all military aircraft crash sites in the United Kingdom (including those situated in UK territorial waters) and has only issued a licence for recovery of the Dornier because it is NOT a war grave.
-The aircraft's crew of four are all accounted for and no human remains are present in the aircraft.
+The Ministry of Defence is responsible for the investigation of all military aircraft crash sites in the United Kingdom (including those situated in UK territorial waters) and only issued a licence for recovery of the Dornier because it was NOT a war grave.
+The aircraft's crew of four were all accounted for and no human remains were present in the aircraft.

 To make a donation to help with the conservation and exhibition for the Dornier 17, please click here.

 The lifting of the Dornier has been made possible by support from the National Heritage Memorial Fund.
-Additional support has come from EADS, 328 Support Services, the RA Historical Society and the generosity of the public.
+Additional support has come from EADS, 328 Support Services, the RAF Historical Society, the RAF Museum American Foundation and the generosity of the public.
 The exhibition and conservation of the Dornier is supported by Wargaming.net.